zehua-jerry-yu/RollingStatistics/README.md

 ### Colab

 Setting up environment and resolving issues can be painful.
-What if there is a standard that is guaranteed to work for everyone?
+What if there is a standard environment that is guaranteed to work for everyone?
 Well, if you are using Colab, you can just copy `src/` into your `MyDirve/` folder on your Google Drive, create a notebook in `src/` with the following commands and you are ready to go:

 ```py
 from google.colab import drive